samyak1999/previous-bnomial-questions/April_22.md

 Patricia has several choices but would like to hear your opinion.
 Which of the following would be the best error function for a logistic classifier?

-    -Absolute error: a function that returns the absolute value of the difference between the prediction and the label.
+- [ ] Absolute error: a function that returns the absolute value of the difference between the prediction and the label.
-    -Square error: a function that returns the square of the difference between the prediction and the label.
+- [ ] Square error: a function that returns the square of the difference between the prediction and the label.
-    -Log loss: a function that returns the negative logarithm of the product of probabilities.
+- [x] Log loss: a function that returns the negative logarithm of the product of probabilities.
-    -Mean percentage: a function that returns the average error of the differences between predicted and actual values.
+- [ ] Mean percentage: a function that returns the average error of the differences between predicted and actual values.
 ---
 ### 17/4/22
 ***The birthday paradox***